dkd/indoctrinatr/README.md

 ## Usage

-### XeTex Templates with ERB
+### XeTeX Templates with ERB

 #### About

-Indoctrinatr allows you to define XeTex templates mixed with template fields via ERB.
+Indoctrinatr allows you to define XeTeX templates mixed with template fields via ERB.
 User can then enter values for these template fields and Indoctrinatr will render the template together with these user supplied values.
 Just write your XeTeX template like you normally would, enter it into the web interface, define template fields as needed and insert them like `<%= template_field_name %>` into your template (also see [Jason Shultz](http://jasonshultz.com/2013228examples-of-ruby-erb-syntax/) or [Stack Overflow](http://stackoverflow.com/questions/7996695/what-is-the-difference-between-and-in-erb-in-rails) for ERB syntax).
 The name of the template field corresponds to the name of the variable you can access in your template.

 #### Sample